 Imperfect Art

-Now don’t get too excited by the above, you can’t just assume every time that your opponent is going to call an extra bet on the river, and use implied odds to make calls that you shouldn’t.
-Remember if you make calls against the odds, then you are back to square one again – a fish!
+Now don’t get too excited by the above; you shouldn’t assume every time that your opponent will call an extra bet on the river or use implied odds to justify calls that are not supported by the maths.
+Remember, making calls against the odds can lead to losses, so always stick to your strategy.

 Implied odds is a complicated and imperfect art because you never really know what your opponent will or won’t call at the next round of betting, it is really just a best guess based on your read of the player, how he has been acting, what hand you think he has, and whether you think it is strong enough for him to call a value bet on the river, even if a scare card comes.